OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 easy to augment the base model to support new technologies?
 - Can the base model be augmented for any new layer and technologies?

-This I-D documents an experience in the modeling aspects of the Digital Map, based on a PoC implementation, basically documenting the effort and the open issues encountered so far.
+This memo documents an experience in the modeling aspects of the Digital Map, based on a PoC implementation, basically documenting the effort and the open issues encountered so far.
 During the PoC, we also identified a set of requirements and verified the PoC approach by demoing it iteratively.

 Practically, we developed a PoC with a real lab, based on multi-vendor devices, with {{!RFC8345}} as the base YANG module.
-The PoC successfully modelled the following technologies:
+The PoC successfully modelled the following:

 -  Layer 2 network topology (used {{!RFC8944}})
 -  Layer 3 network topology (used {{!RFC8346}})
--  OSPF routing (aligned with [I-D.ogondio-opsawg-ospf-topology])
+-  OSPF routing topology (aligned with [I-D.ogondio-opsawg-ospf-topology])
--  IS-IS routing (aligned with [I-D.ogondio-opsawg-isis-topology])
+-  IS-IS routing topology (aligned with [I-D.ogondio-opsawg-isis-topology])
--  BGP routing
+-  BGP routing topology
 -  MPLS LDP
 -  MPLS TE tunnels
 -  SRv6 tunnels